-- · discontinues or limits our access to its software; - modifies its terms of service or other policies, including fees charged to, or other restrictions on us, or other platform and application developers; - changes how information is accessed by us or our customers; - establishes more favorable relationships with one or more of our competitors; or - develops or otherwise favors its own competitive offerings over our C3 AI Software.
+- discontinues or limits our access to its software; - modifies its terms of service or other policies, including fees charged to, or other restrictions on us, or other platform and application developers; - changes how information is accessed by us or our customers; - establishes more favorable relationships with one or more of our competitors; or - develops or otherwise favors its own competitive offerings over our C3 AI Software.

 Third-party services and products are constantly evolving, and we may not be able to modify our C3 AI Software to assure their compatibility with that of other third parties as they continue to develop or emerge in the future or we may not be able to make such modifications in a timely and cost-effective manner.
 In addition, some of our competitors may be able to disrupt the operations or compatibility of our C3 AI Software with their products or services, or exert strong business influence on our ability to, and terms on which we, operate our C3 AI Software.
 Should any of our competitors modify their products or standards in a manner that degrades the functionality of our C3 AI Software or gives preferential treatment to our competitors or competitive products, whether to enhance their competitive position or for any other reason, the interoperability of our C3 AI Software with these products could decrease and our business, results of operations, and financial condition would be harmed.
+If we are not permitted or able to integrate with these and other third-party applications in the future, our business, results of operations, and financial condition would be harmed.